ocaml/opam/doc/pages/Manual.md

 - Idents
 - Parentheses
 - Logical operators (binary AND `&`, binary OR `|`, prefix, unary NOT `!`)
+- The unary operator `?` for detecting whether an expression contains undefined variables
 - Binary relational operators (`=`, `!=`, `<`, `<=`, `>`, `>=`)

 The comparisons are done using [Version Order](#version-ordering).
 Relational